Summary

 “If you’re after a distinctive but efficient SUV with a raised driving position and an easy drive, it’s well worth a look”, says Parker‘s Alan Taylor-Jones, who adds that those in need of a “properly practical family wagon” should look elsewhere – referring to the car’s rather cramped rear seats and limited seating flexibility.

-As of March 2024, the Toyota C-HR holds a New Car Expert Rating of B with a score of 65%.
-Its fairly average review scores are aided by low emissions and running cost estimations.
-The caveat to this score is that we don’t yet have Euro NCAP safety data for the new C-HR, so this score may move up or down in coming months if the C-HR is assessed.
+As of January 2025, the Toyota C-HR holds a New Car Expert Rating of A with a score of 76%.
+Its fairly average review scores are aided by low emissions, good safety credentials and running cost estimations.

 - Toyota C-HR (2016 to 2023) – Expert Rating